Etosha, Skeleton Coast & Sossusvlei

 Full Itinerary

-Day 1: Saturday Windhoek – Mount Etjo Game Reserve – 230 km
+Day 1: Saturday Windhoek – Mt.
+Etjo and Okonjati Nature Reserve.
+Campsite – 230 km

-You will be collected from your accommodation within the Windhoek city limits at 07:15 and transferred to Chameleon Headquaters for a short pre-departure meeting.
+You will be collected from your accommodation within the Windhoek city limits at 07:15 and transferred to Chameleon Headquarters for a short pre-departure meeting.

-We are hoping for Big Game, elephant and rhino in particular but we are also watching out for giraffe and other, smaller species as well.
-Springbok, wildebeest, impala and kudu are numerous, but also mammals like warthog, steenbok and Damara dick-dick are all waiting to be spotted by sharp eyes.
-In the bush and around the seasonal waterholes the game and birdlife is abundant.
+We are hoping for Big Game, elephant and rhino in particular, but we are also watching out for giraffe and other, smaller species as well.
+Springbok, wildebeest, impala and kudu are numerous, but also mammals like warthog, steenbok and damara dik dik are all waiting to be spotted by sharp eyes.
+In the bush and around the seasonal waterholes, the game and birdlife is abundant.

 Not to be outdone by the wildlife, the scenery remains dominant.
-Pristine bush under truly iconic African Big Sky’s and with a backdrop of towering red and grey sandstone massives.
+Pristine bush under the truly iconic African Big Sky’s and with a backdrop of towering red and grey sandstone massives.
 It doesn’t get much better than this.
-Around sunset we will stop for some refreshments before returning to the lodge and then heading back to our campsite and dinner tonight will be cooked by our guide over an open fire.
+Around sunset, we will stop for some refreshments before returning to the lodge and then heading back to our campsite, and dinner tonight will be cooked by our guide over an open fire.

-After dinner we head back to the lodge to watch some of the resident lion enjoy their evening meal.
+After dinner, we head back to the lodge to watch some of the resident lions enjoy their evening meal.
 These Big Cats are permanent residents at Mt.
-Etjo and have their own large secure enclosure where they live and where they are able to hunt naturally.
-From a secure hide that offers a close-up view we can watch and photograph these magnificent cats as they arrive to enjoy the extra snack that is laid out for them.
+Etjo and have their own large secure enclosure where they live and where they can hunt naturally.
+From a secure hide that offers a close-up view, we can watch and photograph these magnificent cats as they arrive to enjoy the extra snack that is laid out for them.

 From here we once again head back to our camp where we can, after a jam-packed day, finally settle down for our first night under canvas.